grottrup/banana/readme.md

 Steps to ensure client works:

 Note: python commands in mac can be python3 instead of python
+Note: Make sure to use the following username and password to login into the mail client:
+    username: bananamailceo@gmail.com
+    password: Bananainc123

 1. cd into src/django_project/
 2. create a venv using python3 -m venv venv (if venv is already created skip this step)